MultiQC/MultiQC/docs/modules/fastqc.md

 ---
 name: FastQC
 url: http://www.bioinformatics.babraham.ac.uk/projects/fastqc/
+description: >
-description: Quality control tool for high throughput sequence data
+  Quality control tool for high throughput sequencing data
 ---

 FastQC generates a HTML report which is what most people use when